Bill move out

 Overcoming History

 Many of the people we're attempting to rehouse come with a rental history that landed them on the street in the first place (usually a past eviction).
-To get them back into housing often means paying increased deposits and 1-3 months of rent in advance so landlords feel confident leasing to them.
+To get them back into housing often means paying off eviction debts and fees.
+With an eviction on record, people also face increased deposits and 1-3 months of rent in advance so landlords feel confident leasing to them.

 2.